 - Market Expansion: Exploit growth potential in an existing market.

-- Product Expansion: Develop products that have potential to grow.
+- Product Expansion: Develop products that have the potential to grow.

 - Diversification Strategies: Grow by diversifying your offerings.